88-degrees/Book-of-Changes/appendix01s1.md

 <a name="fr_139"></a>[XV](#fn_139).

-1. [Qián(䷀)](./e4b9beqian.md) indicates progress and success.
+1. [**Qiān ䷎**](e8b0a6qian.md) indicates progress and success.
 It is the way of heaven to send down its beneficial influences below, where they are brilliantly displayed.
 It is the way of earth, lying low, to send its influences upwards and (there) to act.

 2. It is the way of heaven to diminish the full and augment the humble.
 It is the way of earth to overthrow the full and replenish the humble.
 Spiritual Beings inflict calamity on the full and bless the humble.
 It is the way of men to hate the full and love the humble.
 Humility in a position of honour makes that still more brilliant; and in a low position men will not (seek to) pass beyond it.
 Thus it is that 'the superior man will have a (good) issue (to his undertakings).'